Deep ruby color; earth, cherry, musky rose, spice on the nose; black cherry, raspberry, plum, redcurrant, cranberry, minerality on the palate.

 Adroitly restrained, correct use of oak—finished in French oak, 25% new and 75% neutral.
 Oak spice presents mid-palate along with baking spices.
 Built for food with 13% ABV and tasty rather than jammy fruit.
 I get a redcurrant bite mid-palate, which is intriguing and surprising.
 Redcurrant is not a typical pinot noir taste.
 Perhaps it is cranberry or black cherry, in any event it is a pleasant surprise.

 Long Meadow Ranch is a collection of five properties: three in Napa Valley, one in Anderson Valley, and one in West Marin.
 The operation is owned by Ted, Laddie, and Christopher Hall.
 They employ an integrated, organic farming system, using simple, sustainable methods.
-Each part of the ranch contributes to the health of the whole.
+Each part contributes to the health of the whole.
 Vineyards and wine making, olive orchards and olive oil making, cattle and horse breeding all work together in complementary fashion, as do the egg-laying poultry flock and the organic vegetable gardens.
-All crops are certified organic by California Certified Organic Farmers (CCOF) and are grown without the use of herbicides, pesticides, or chemical fertilizers.
+All crops are certified organic by California Certified Organic Farmers (CCOF) and are grown without use of herbicides, pesticides, or chemical fertilizers.